eoncarlyle/portfolio-website/WebRoot/markdown/my-needlessly-complicated-reverse-proxy.md

 ZooKeeper is a key-value store for managing the state of distributed applications.
 The project started at Yahoo!, where many engineering teams working on distributed applications ended up duplicating effort in solving the same problems while introducing the same failure modes to their applications.
 What became ZooKeeper was a common solution to allow engineers to focus more on business logic and less on reading distributed systems academic research.
 The service is generally run as an ensemble of _2N - 1_ servers where _N>2_, and two motivations for this configuration are for fault tolerance and master election.
 Only a single master node in the ZooKeeper ensemble is capable of writing to the data store, and only once a write is recognised by a majority of the cluster members including the master is the write committed.
 This allows the data store to remain operational provided that a majority of the cluster is available.
 On ensemble startup, or if the master ZooKeeper server becomes unavailable, the ZooKeeper cluster elects a new master.
 An odd number of nodes prevents a 50/50 deadlocked master election in these cases. [^zookeeper-book]

 ## Reverse Proxy Server

-While ZooKeeper is normally used for more interesting things, I decided to use it for service discovery and load balancing over the replicas serving the [test.iainschmitt.com](test.iainschmitt.com) static website.
+While ZooKeeper is normally used for more interesting things, I decided to use it for service discovery and load balancing over the replicas serving the <a href="https://test.iainschmitt.com">test.iainschmitt.com</a>. static website.
 On startup, every replica writes to a `/targets/$hostName` znode; znodes being a node in the ZooKeeper data store.
 ZooKeeper supports both nodes that will persist until explicitly deleted as well as ephemeral ones that will be deleted once the client that created them in the first place is disconnected from the ZooKeeper ensemble.
 By using ephemeral lifetimes for replica znodes, unreachable target replicas would be removed from consideration by the reverse proxy.

 When an uncached request for a particular URL reaches the reverse proxy, it lists the children of `/targets` to determine potential reverse proxy targets.
 The value stored in the `/targets/$hostName` znode is the count of cumulative requests to that target, so the target with the fewest requests is select and it's count incremented if the connection succeeds.
 If the first attempted target fails to respond, the next least commonly used is attempted.
 The request cache is cleared whenever a new replica comes online, which would most commonly happen during an application update.